lorbichara/100-days-of-code/log.md

 **Today's Progress**: Coding Challenge

 **Thoughts:** Ahhh I was told that I had kind of the idea on my solution so they offered another day to keep trying!!
 This is exciting, I kept trying today and I'm gonna keep trying tomorrow before sending back another attempt.

+### Day 33: April 17, 2018

+**Today's Progress**: Coding Challenge

+**Thoughts:** I completed the coding challenge successfully!
+I'm really happy and proud of myself for accomplishing this.
+Each day that goes by, I feel more and more confident about my skills, aaaand we're only 1/3 into the challenge, so there's still a lot of time to keep practicing and learning.